 using a single request, independently of which datacenter is curating it,

-and whether it is distributed over multiple datacenters
+and whether it is distributed over multiple data centres.

 direct support for virtual networks (though it does not

-ideal for handling large data requests: it bypasses request
+ideal for handling large data requests: it has its own

 Disadvantages of using the Federator